 Many people choose to take supplements but taking too much or taking them for too long could be harmful.
 The Department of Health and Social Care recommends certain supplements for some groups of people who are at risk of deficiency.

-Folic acid supplements in pregnancy
+Folic acid supplement in pregnancy

 Folic acid can help to prevent neural tube defects such as spina bifida.

-Read more about vitamins, supplements and nutrition in pregnancy.
+Find out more about vitamins, supplements and nutrition in pregnancy.

-Vitamin D supplements
+Vitamin D supplement

 - all children aged 1 to 4 years old should be given a daily supplement containing 10 micrograms of vitamin D

-- people who are not often exposed to the sun – for example, people who are frail or housebound, are in an institution such as a care home, or usually wear clothes that cover up most of their skin when outdoors should take a daily supplement containing 10 micrograms of vitamin D
+- people who are not often exposed to the sun – such as people who are frail or housebound, are in an institution such as a care home, or usually wear clothes that cover most of their skin when outdoors should take a daily supplement containing 10 micrograms of vitamin D

-Read more information about vitamin D.
+Find out more information about vitamin D.

 Supplements containing vitamins A, C and D

-Your GP may also recommend supplements if you need them for a medical condition.
+A GP may also recommend supplements if you need them for a medical condition.
 For example, you may be prescribed iron supplements to treat iron deficiency anaemia.